+1-888-SITEOWL

 That means that any internal differences between teams regarding the interpretation of the project need to be resolved before key stakeholders get involved.

-If there are major issues with the team or problems that will affect the project lifecycle during production, try to resolve those issues before the external kickoff meeting takes place.
+If there are major issues with the team or problems that will affect the project lifecycle during production, try to resolve those issues before the external kickoff meeting.

-During your meeting, be sure to review specific details regarding how equipment is ordered, transported, and stored.
-If your team has learned about any special requirements or site restrictions, share those in the meeting so that the entire team can respect them.
+During your meeting, review specific details regarding how equipment is ordered, transported, and stored.
+If your team has learned about any special requirements or site restrictions, share those in the meeting so the entire team can respect them.

 Consolidate Your Next Project With SiteOwl

-Fortunately, this confusion is preventable with SiteOwl.
-Our project management platform is specialized for integrators and gives you the tools you need to consolidate files and create a shared workspace for your internal teams and external customers.
+That’s where SiteOwl comes in to save the day.
+With our specialized project management platform designed for integrators, you gain access to powerful tools that consolidate files and establish a shared workspace for your internal teams and external customers.